zero01101/openOutpaint/README.md

 5.  configure your local webhost in your homelab to serve the newly cloned repo like the technological bastion you are, or simply run the included `openOutpaint.bat` on windows or `openOutpaint.sh` on mac/linux.
 6.  open your locally-hosted web server at http://127.0.0.1:3456 (or wherever, i'm not your boss)
 7.  update the host field if necessary to point at your stable diffusion API address, change my stupid prompts with whatever you want, click somewhere in the canvas using the dream [`d`] tool, and wait (**OR** you can load as many existing images from your computer as you'd like using the "stamp image" tool [`U`]).
 If you've requested a batch of generated images and one of them sparks you as something you might want to use later, you can click the "res" button to add the image to the stampable dream resources as well. _(NOTE: you can select or deselect imported images/added resources freely simply by clicking on them)_
-8.  once an image appears\*, click the `<` and `>` buttons at the bottom-left corner of the image to cycle through the others in the batch if you requested multiple (it defaults to 2 batch size, 2 batch count) - click `y` to choose one you like, or `n` to cancel that image generation batch outright and possibly try again
+8.  once an image appears\*, click the `<` [`←`] and `>` [`→`] buttons at the bottom-left corner of the image to cycle through the others in the batch if you requested multiple (it defaults to 2 batch size, 2 batch count) - click `y` [`<CR>`] to choose one you like, or `n` [`<ESC>`] to cancel that image generation batch outright, or press `+` [`+`] to generate another batch and add them to the options. you can also click `r` to save a specific image as a stampable resource.
 9.  now that you've got a starter, click somewhere near it to outpaint - try and include as much of the "context" as possible in the reticle for the best result convergence, or you can right-click to remove some of it if you want to completely retry a chunk but leave the rest alone
-10. enable the mask mode to prepare previously rendered imagery for touchups/inpainting, then paint over the objectionable region; once your masked region is drawn, disable mask mode and change your prompt if necessary, then click over the canvas containing the mask you just painted to request the refined image(s)
+10. select the mask tool [`m`] to prepare previously rendered imagery for touchups/inpainting, then paint over the objectionable region; once your masked region is drawn, select the txt2img dream tool and change your prompt if necessary, then click over the canvas containing the mask you just painted to request the refined image(s)
-11. choose the img2img mode and write a new prompt and click over a section of your image to, uh, mutate the contents
+11. choose the img2img tool and write a new prompt and click over a section of your image to mutate the contents to your tastes, or try leaving the prompt blank and see what kind of "alternatives" are summoned
+12. try drawing something with the color brush [`c`] and change your prompt to reflect what you've created, choose img2img tool and ensure "invert mask" is **not** enabled, and click over your masterpiece to (hopefully) magically transform it into your request
-12. just play around with the available options!
+13. just play around with the available options!

+- hold CTRL and scroll the mousewheel to zoom in/out
+- scroll the mousewheel with the color and mask brushes to change the brush size
+- scroll the mousewheel with the dream and img2img tools to change the cursor size (this does _not_ change the SD resolution)
 - snap to grid, uh, snaps to the grid
+- auto txt2img hrfix applies A1111's option of the same name but uses `resolution / 2` as firstpass dimensions, and is really only applicable to resolutions above 512 for SD1.x models, but feel free to turn it on for lower values i guess
-- select image [`s`] is a marquee selector, use it to define a section of image you'd like to copy or freely scale
+- select image [`s`] is a marquee selector, use it to define a section of image you'd like to turn into a stamp resource or freely scale or move somewhere else
-- mask brush [`m`] is practically identical to A1111's inpainting mask, use scrollwheel to change the blob size
+- mask brush [`m`] is practically identical to A1111's inpainting mask
+- color brush [`c`] is for drawing pretty pictures for feeding into img2img, change the color with the giant color button at the bottom of the context menu
-- overmask and related px value expands the area masked in img2img outpaint requests, so as to attempt to minimize the seam between images
+- overmask and related px value expands the area masked in outpaint requests, so as to attempt to minimize the seam between images
-- border mask (img2img tool [`i`] only) and related value compresses the area masked in img2img towards the image section being "replaced" to maximize possible coherence
+- border mask (applicable only to img2img tool [`i`]) and related value compresses the area masked in img2img towards the image section being "replaced" to maximize possible coherence
 - ...everything else is pretty much just a regular stable diffusion option so i presume you know how you use those

-13. open the "save/upscaling" menu and click "save canvas" (or choose an upscaler and click "upscale", but heed its warning) to save the cropped region of outpainted canvas
+14. open the "save/upscaling" menu and click "save canvas" (or choose an upscaler and click "upscale", but heed its warning) to save the cropped region of outpainted canvas
-14. click "clear canvas" to blank the canvas and start all over only to discover that it's like 2 AM and you have to go to sleep because you have work in about 4 hours
+15. click "clear canvas" to blank the canvas and start all over only to discover that it's like 2 AM and you have to go to sleep because you have work in about 4 hours

 \*if it _doesn't_ create an image, check your console output to see if you've got CORS errors